Edmund Gosse: Career

 In 1904, he became the librarian of the House of Lords Library, where he exercised considerable influence till he retired in 1914.
-He wrote for the Sunday Times, and was an expert on Thomas Gray, William Congreve, John Donne, Jeremy Taylor, and Coventry Patmore.
-He can also take credit for introducing Henrik Ibsen's work to the British public.
+He wrote for the Sunday Times and was an expert on Thomas Gray, William Congreve, John Donne, Jeremy Taylor, and Coventry Patmore.
+He can also take credit for introducing Ibsen's work to the British public.
 Gosse and William Archer collaborated in translating Hedda Gabler and The Master Builder; those two translations were performed throughout the 20th century.
 Gosse and Archer, along with George Bernard Shaw, were perhaps the literary critics most responsible for popularising Ibsen's plays among English-speaking audiences.

 Gosse was instrumental in getting official financial support for two struggling Irish writers, W.B.
 Yeats in 1910 and James Joyce in 1915.
 This enabled both writers to continue their chosen careers.

-His most famous book is the autobiographical Father and Son, about his troubled relationship with his Plymouth Brethren father, Philip, which was dramatised for television by Dennis Potter.
-Published anonymously in 1907, this followed a biography he had written of his father as naturalist, when he was urged by George Moore among others to write more about his past.
+His most famous book is the autobiographical Father and Son about his troubled relationship with his Plymouth Brethren father, Philip, which was dramatised for television by Dennis Potter.
+Published anonymously in 1907, it followed a biography that he had written of his father as a naturalist after which he was urged by George Moore among others to write more about his past.
 Historians caution, though, that notwithstanding its psychological insight and literary excellence, Gosse's narrative is often at odds with the verifiable facts of his own and his parents' lives.
 In later life, he became a formative influence on Siegfried Sassoon, the nephew of his lifelong friend, Hamo Thornycroft.
 Sassoon's mother was a friend of Gosse's wife, Ellen.
 Gosse was also closely tied to figures such as Algernon Charles Swinburne, John Addington Symonds, and André Gide.

 His book The Autumn Garden, which was published in 1908 by the London publisher William Heinemann, includes over 50 individual poems and essays.

 Gosse was the literary editor for the 1911 edition of the Encyclopædia Britannica.
+From 1898, he edited the Short Histories of the Literatures of the World book series (Heinemann, London) which was co-published in the United States by D. Appleton and Company, New York.